pelmers/GPXSpliceApp/README.md

 ## Future work

-- Support for web platform
+- Support for web platform so you can use it as a website
+- Direct upload of results to Strava
+- Multiple split points (though you can do this today by doing split multiple times)
-- Look for TODO in the codebase
+- Look for other TODO in the codebase